Authorisation of Retail Butcher Shops Handling SRM

 Yes, in cattle the parts which must be removed as SRM and not sold in food are the following:

-• Tonsils, the last four metres of the small intestine, the caecum and the mesentery of bovine animals of all ages
+• Tonsils, the last four meters of the small intestine, the caecum and the mesentery of bovine animals of all ages

 • Skull, excluding the mandible and including the brain and eyes, and the spinal cord of bovine animals over 12 months